rxim123/Imran_Challenge/README.md

-# Imran_Challenge
-Challenge for SecNet

-The following deploys a static webpage using sample HTML text.
+# The following deploys a static webpage using sample HTML text.

 ## General Notes